Ifychim/iOS-Dev-Practice/iOS-app-design/Auto Layout & Responive UI/notes.md

     - Why use Auto Layout
     - Size Classes
     - Alignment and Pinning
-    - Containers & Subviews
-    - Stack Views
+    - Containers, Subviews & Stack Views

 #### **`Why use Auto Layout`:**
 In Swift5 `camelCasing` is the conventional method for naming variables and functions.